watermarkhu/watermarkhu.github.io/_posts/2020-11-09-opensurfacesim.md

 ---
 layout: post
-title: "Releasing my package for surface code simulations: opensurfacesim"
+title: "Releasing my package for surface code simulations: Qsurface"
 date: 2020-11-09
 ---

 A *little* while ago, I started my graduation project in the field of quantum error-correction.
 During this project, we have successfully developed a new type of decoder for the surface code, for which the publication is currently in pre-print.
 To fully understand the mechanics of the surface code decoders that eventually led to our decoder, I had built my surface code simulator in Python that allowed for the visualization of each decoding step.
 To my surprise, my application for a microgrant to the [Unitary Fund](https://unitary.fund) was accepted, which allowed me the continue working for a few months after graduation.
-Today, I've finished my work and released the simulator on [PyPI](https://pypi.org/project/opensurfacesim/), which means you can install it via `pip install opensurfacesim`!
+Today, I've finished my work and released the simulator on [PyPI](https://pypi.org/project/qsurface/), which means you can install it via `pip install qsurface`!
 Let me tell you more about it.

 ![PyPI screenshot]({{site.url}}/data/2020-11-09-opensurfacesim/pypi.jpg "Look at ma boy!")
 <!--more-->